Snowball Earth: Palaeomagnetism

 There is currently only one deposit, the Elatina deposit of Australia, that was indubitably deposited at low latitudes; its depositional date is well-constrained, and the signal is demonstrably original.

 Low-latitude glacial deposits

 Sedimentary rocks that are deposited by glaciers have distinctive features that enable their identification.
-Long before the advent of the snowball Earth hypothesis many Neoproterozoic sediments had been interpreted as having a glacial origin, including some apparently at tropical latitudes at the time of their deposition.
-However, it is worth remembering that many sedimentary features traditionally associated with glaciers can also be formed by other means.
+Long before the advent of the snowball Earth hypothesis, many Neoproterozoic sediments had been interpreted as having a glacial origin, including some apparently at tropical latitudes at the time of their deposition.
+However, many sedimentary features traditionally associated with glaciers can also be formed by other means.
 Thus the glacial origin of many of the key occurrences for snowball Earth has been contested.

 As of 2007, there was only one "very reliable"—still challenged—datum point identifying tropical tillites, which makes statements of equatorial ice cover somewhat presumptuous.
-However, evidence of sea-level glaciation in the tropics during the Sturtian is accumulating.
+However, evidence of sea-level glaciation in the tropics during the Sturtian glaciation is accumulating.

 Evidence of possible glacial origin of sediment includes: